 Choosing the right sized crimp tube or bead is important when it comes to giving your beaded jewellery a professional finish.
 Although there are no hard and fast rules to go by.
 If the size of your crimp tube is a little too big for the wire you’re using, you may find that the crimp will not securely grip the wire in place, leaving your piece vulnerable to breaking at a later date.
 You should also avoid using crimp tubes that are too small for the wire you’re working with.
 While it may fit, if it’s too tight the wire may not sit correctly in the crimp tube, making it difficult to secure it into place.

 How to find the right crimp tube sizes

-What size crimping pliers to use
+What size crimping tools to use

-Before you buy your own crimping pliers you may be wondering which size will be most useful to you.
+Before you buy your own bead crimping tool you may be wondering which size will be most useful to you.
 Generally, there are three different sizes of crimping pliers: micro pliers, regular pliers, and mighty pliers.
 Very small crimp tubes (between 0.8-1mm) will require micro pliers.
 Those that are slightly larger (between 1-2mm) will require regular pliers, and anything from 3mm or larger will require mighty crimping pliers.